Toolkit for Ethical Engagement with Survivors

 April 14, 2026

-The purpose of the Toolkit is to prepare C4JR members to proactively support and empower Survivors when they are invited to participate in activities where they are frequently asked to discuss past traumatic events surrounding abduction and other crimes perpetrated by ISIS.
-It expands on the C4JR’s Internal Guidelines on Ethical Engagement with Survivors of Sexual and Gender-Based Violence (C4JR Guidelines) and Checklist for Media Involvement (Media Checklist), and provides a framework, tools, and a protocol for handling these requests.
+This Toolkit was developed within the Coalition for Just Reparations (C4JR), a project of the Jiyan Foundation for Human Rights.
+It represents an expansion of C4JR’s efforts to foster an ethical approach to engaging with survivors of ISIS atrocities by the media, NGOs, human rights documenters, governments, and investigators who reach out to C4JR and its member organisations.
+The purpose of the Toolkit is to prepare C4JR members to proactively support and empower survivors when they are invited to participate in activities where they are frequently asked to discuss past traumatic events surrounding abduction and other crimes perpetrated by ISIS.
+It expands on the C4JR’s Internal Guidelines on Ethical Engagement with Survivors of Sexual and Gender-Based Violence and Checklist for Media Involvement, and provides a framework, tools, and a protocol for handling these requests.

-When Survivors are asked to come forward, to tell their stories including publicly disclose their identities as Survivors, it is essential that they fully understand the benefits and drawbacks of such participation.
+Despite the countless hours of testimony provided by Survivors, often repeatedly to different entities, and the extensive This has resulted in the Toolkit’s focus on ongoing informed consent processes as the foundation of ethical engagement with survivors.
+Research and consultations with survivors show that media actors, NGOs, and criminal investigators have at times taken information from survivors in extractive ways.
+When survivors are asked to come forward, to tell their stories, including publicly disclosing their identities as survivors, it is essential that they fully understand the benefits and potential harms of such participation.
 This includes providing realistic information about the potential for benefits to themselves individually and to their broader community.
 Even more crucial is the discussion of how the information will be used and shared, and what risks to the survivor are associated with the public disclosure.

 The illustration portrays a real case where a visibly unwell survivor is photographed and questioned without regard for her health or wellbeing.